 Tax issues arise from failing to pay your taxes or the taxes of your business in time or omitting and withholding certain information from your income declaration forms.
 Here are some common tax issues.

-A tax lien is a legal claim against your Denver area property to secure the payment of a specific tax debt.
-Liens use your property (real estate, financial assets, personal property, intellectual property and more) as collateral.
+An IRS tax lien is a legal claim against your New York area property to secure the payment of specific tax debt.
+Liens use your property (real estate, financial assets, personal property, intellectual property, and more) as collateral.
 If an individual is a target, personal property is involved, but if a business is a target, liens are imposed against the organization’s property.
 A tax lien prevents you or the affected business from selling or using the property stated in the lien notice as collateral for loans.
-A tax lien also serves as an invite to investors from the public to buy your property at the value of the delinquent amount you owe; should you fail to clear the debt.
+A tax lien also serves as an invitation to investors from the public to buy your property at the value of the delinquent amount you owe; should you fail to clear the debt.
 Tax liens can be imposed by both state and federal tax authorities.

 For a lien to be filled, the tax debt must be assessed.
 After which the IRS sends you or your business a Notice of Federal Lien via certified mail.
-Tax liens are filed in your local Denver county courthouse.
+Tax liens are filed in your local New York county courthouse.
 At the filing of a federal lien, the record settles in your personal credit report.
 This will dim your prospects of securing a loan or credit card.
-Same applies to companies, businesses, and organization who are in default of tax payments.
+The same applies to companies, businesses, and organizations that are in default of tax payments.
 The major consequences of a tax lien include a tarnished credit score and possible loss of property should a tax levy be imposed against the property.
 The IRS provides multiple tax resolution channels that allow tax debtors to settle tax debts.

 A tax levy is a legal provision to seize property to settle a particular tax debt.
 Failure to resolve a federal tax lien may attract a tax levy and consequently, loss of property.
 Tax levies can apply to both individuals and companies.
 A tax levy can freeze personal or a company’s assets, freeze bank accounts, or garnish wages and income.